The Commission on the Integration of Refugees

 Carolyn Downs is Chief Executive of the London Borough of Brent, having taken up…

-Carolyn Downs is Chief Executive of the London Borough of Brent, having taken up the position in September 2015.
-Prior to this, Carolyn was Chief Executive at the Local Government Association and had also previously served as Chief Executive of the Legal Services Commission, Deputy Permanent Secretary and Director General at the Ministry of Justice and Chief Executive of Shropshire County Council.
-She currently leads on Asylum and Refugees for London Chief Executives.
+Carolyn Downs was Chief Executive of the London Borough of Brent, from 2015 – 2023.
+Prior to this, Carolyn was Chief Executive at the Local Government Association and had also previously served as Chief Executive of the Legal Services Commission, Deputy Permanent Secretary and Director General at the Ministry of Justice, and Chief Executive of Shropshire County Council.
+She lead on both Asylum and Refugees and Crime and Policing for London Chief Executives.
+She is now an NHS Non-Executive, a member of the London Policing Board, and an advisor to the States of Jersey Health and Community Services Board.

 The Right Reverend Dr Guli Francis-Dehqani is Bishop of Chelmsford and Member of House…

-The Right Reverend Dr Guli Francis-Dehqani is Bishop of Chelmsford and Member of House of Lords.
-She previously served as the first Bishop of Loughborough, in the Diocese of Leicester, from 2017 to 2021.
+Bishop Dr Guli Francis-Dehqani is the Bishop of Chelmsford and the Church of England’s lead Bishop for Housing.
+She previously served as the first Bishop of Loughborough in the Diocese of Leicester from 2017 to 2021.
 Guli arrived in this country as a refugee from Iran, aged 14.
 She was educated at Nottingham and Bristol Universities, training for ministry at The South East Institute for Theological Education.
 Ordained priest in 1999, Guli served her title in the Diocese of Southwark.
-She has a doctorate in theology on cross cultural mission and is a contributor on Radio 4’s Thought for the Day.
+She has a doctorate in theology on cross cultural mission and is a contributor on Radio 4s Thought for the Day.

 David Goodhart